sdiehl/wiwinwlh/tutorial.md

 have explored the design space of alternative effect modeling systems.
 These systems are still quite early compared to the `mtl` but some are able to avoid some of the shortcomings of `mtl` in favour of newer algebraic models of effects.
-The three most commonly used libraries are:
+The two most commonly used libraries are:

 * `fused-effects`
 * `polysemy`
-* `eff`

 Polysemy
 --------